 Tired of affirmations not working?
 Tired of setting goals that you don't achieve?
 You may be blocked by a limiting belief.
-In this article (or video or podcast) I am going to share with you my favorite tools to help you identify your limiting beliefs.
+In this article (or video) I am going to share with you my favorite tools to help you identify your limiting beliefs.
 (Jump right to the article.)

 What is a Limiting Belief?

 A limiting belief is any idea or opinion that stops us from being our best selves and getting what we want from life.
 It can be conscious or subconscious.

 - I am not good enough to find love.

 - If I make money that will mean I am a bad person.

 - You can only find love if you are pretty.